 Bill Barretta (1996-present)

-Author Avatar: A number commented that aside from his piano skills, Rowlf was very much like Jim - arguably even more than Kermit.
+- Author Avatar: A number commented that aside from his piano skills, Rowlf was very much like Jim - arguably even more than Kermit.

-Back Alley Doctor: His role of Dr. Bob on Veterinarian's Hospital was "a quack who's gone to the dogs".
+- Back-Alley Doctor: The "Veterinarian's Hospital" sketches put him in the role of Dr. Bob, "a quack who's gone to the dogs".

-Demoted to Extra: In the 1960's, Rowlf was pretty much the main star and leader of the Muppets, with Kermit being more of a second-tier character.
-In the 1970's, when Kermit officially became a frog and his personality was fully-realized, Rowlf turned those leadership duties over to the frog and became more of a secondary character, yet he remained a prominent character in Muppet productions.
+- Demoted to Extra: In the 1960s, Rowlf was pretty much the main star and leader of the Muppets, with Kermit being more of a second-tier character.
+In the 1970s, when Kermit officially became a frog and his personality was fully-realized, Rowlf turned those leadership duties over to the frog and became more of a secondary character, yet he remained a prominent character in Muppet productions.

-After Jim Henson's death, his appearances became limited to mostly brief non-speaking background cameos.
+- After Jim Henson's death, his appearances became limited to mostly brief non-speaking background cameos.
 When Bill Barretta started performing the character, he gradually returned to regular speaking roles and core character status.

 Sam the Eagle

-Frank Oz (1975-1999)
+Frank Oz (1975-2000)

 Eric Jacobson (2005-present)